meribold/git-snap/readme.md

 Git and can be pushed to a remote for redundancy or sharing.
 This is in contrast to stashes.

-Sometimes I want to have some work that isn't yet ready for a proper commit available on another machine.
-Other times I want to push unfinished work to a remote, so data loss is less likely.
-In either case, I usually

-1.  switch branches [without touching the working tree][1],
-2.  create a throwaway commit,
-3.  switch back to the original branch.

-This works, but it's a bit cumbersome, so I wrote git-snap to automate it.

 ## Usage

     git snap